JESShEart/mute-plugin/README.md

 ![Icon](icon128.png) <!-- Replace with your actual icon path if you want to display it in the README -->

 A Chrome extension that mutes and covers the Spectrum TV video player during commercial breaks, featuring a bouncing countdown timer with color cycling for OLED TV protection.
+Ideal for watching NFL Football games.
 Use hotkeys to skip ads:
 - **3**: Start/stop a 30-second timer
+  - For "30 second time outs"
-- **2**: Start/stop a 2-minute timer
+- **2**: Start/stop a 2-minute timer (for comme
+  - For all commercial breaks, change of posession, full timeouts, 2 mins warning, etc.
 - **1**: Start a 1-minute timer or add 1 minute to the current one
+  - For creating a custom length timer, use however you see fit

 This extension is designed for Spectrum TV users who want to automate muting and screen covering during commercials, with built-in safeguards like cursor hiding and anti-burn-in features for OLED displays.